inakizamores/Fullscreenify/README.md

 # Fullscreenify

 Fullscreenify is a web application that displays the album cover of your currently playing Spotify song in full-screen mode.
 It provides interactive playback controls, a toggleable CD display, and dynamically updates the UI as the music changes.
-The app features a visually engaging design with a dedicated login screen and smooth animations.
+The app features a visually engaging design with a dedicated login screen, smooth animations, and subtle background effects.

 ## Features